laitanawe/nextflow-novice/_episodes/02-nextflow_scripting.md

 chr = "1"
 chr = "1"

-//Your variable will interpolate when used within double quotes println("processing chromosome $chr")
+//When using your variable within double quotes, you must prefix the $ for your variable to interpolate println("processing chromosome $chr")

-//You don't need the $ before chr when concatinating as seen below:
+//You don't need the $ prefix before chr because it's unquoted when concatinating as seen below:
 println("processing chromosome " + chr)
 ~~~
 {: .language-groovy }